lucasgpulcinelli/Clash-of-Nations/README.md

 - populate a `.env` file with POSTGRES\_USER, POSTGRES\_PASSWORD and POSTGRES_URL (the last one should be 'db' when using docker-compose or 'localhost' during development)
 - `docker-compose up -d` to start the application
 - access [http://localhost:8080](http://localhost:8080) to see the application working!
-- when done, use `docker-compose down` to stop the application and delete everyting in the database.
+- when done, use `docker-compose down` to stop the application and delete everything in the database.
 If it is necessary to retain data between shutdowns, see [this file](docker-compose.yml) to setup persistency.

 ## Additional steps for development
 To setup the development of the server locally, follow these steps: